dtoebe/go-alexa-talk/markdown/talk.md

-# Let's build an Alaxa Skill in Go!
+# Let's build an Alexa Skill in Go!

 by: Daniel Toebe